The Dos and Don’ts of ‘Social Distancing’

 Watson: I think small gatherings are probably okay as long as nobody has symptoms, respiratory symptoms.
 As soon as someone seems sick, you should probably not get together.

 Ko: We’re in a gray zone now.
 The public-health imperative is to create social distance; that’s the only way we’re going to stop this.
 Think about having those get-togethers but practicing good public health: not sitting very close, trying to keep distance.
-Wash your hands, avoid touching your face.
+Wash your hands; avoid touching your face.
 There are places on the board game that people are constantly touching—routinely disinfect [those, as well as] doorknobs, the bathroom faucets, those types of things.
-There’s no absolute rule about what works, but what we do know is that decreasing the size of those gatherings, increasing the distance, practicing good hygiene, will go a long way.
+There’s no absolute rule about what works, but what we do know is that decreasing the size of those gatherings, increasing the distance, practicing good hygiene will go a long way.

 Cannuscio: I would recommend that people minimize social contact, and that means limiting all social engagements.
 That includes intimate gatherings among friends.
 I think the exception is if two households are in strict agreement that they are also going to reduce all outside contact and then those two households socialize together, to support one another.
 I can see social and mental-health advantages to that kind of approach.